rilrom/payload-bites/packages/fullscreen-editor/README.md

 ## Roadmap

-- [ ] Replace using CSS to hide the fullscreen toggle button in sub editors with the isEnabled prop.
 - [ ] Fullscreen toggle in the slash menu.
 - [ ] Focus trap around the editor when in fullscreen mode.